A Day in the Life of an MDVIP Affiliate

 If you didn’t have to operate under the constraints of a volume-based primary care practice, your work day might mirror a typical office day for an MDVIP-affiliated physician that looks like this:

-- You’re able to see 8-10 patients a day and proactively impact their overall well-being and quality of life – instead of squeezing in 20-25.
+- You’re able to see 8-10 patients a day and proactively impact their overall well-being and quality of life, allowing time for follow ups and treatment advice.

 - Appointments run on time, your patients don’t have to wait and you’re not rushing between exam rooms.

-- Each patient gets your undivided attention and the appropriate amount of time so you can treat the whole person, not just the issue or symptoms that brought them into the office.
+- Each patient gets your undivided attention and the appropriate amount of time so you can help them reduce or prevent the risk of disease and complications.

 - You have more time to perform annual physical exams, so you can delve a little deeper, thoroughly explain results, and make specific nutrition, fitness and other lifestyle recommendations important for behavior change.